Disney XD: History

 The channel's first original television movie, Skyrunners, premiered on November 27, 2009.
 On April 1, 2012, Disney XD launched a block called "Marvel Universe", as a result of Disney's 2009 acquisition of Marvel Entertainment.
 By June 2014, Disney XD agreed to a multi-picture development deal with Two 4 the Money and MarVista Entertainment with MarVista having global rights.

 On November 17, 2016, it was announced that the Pokémon anime series would be moving to Disney XD from its previous broadcaster, Cartoon Network.
 The twentieth season, Pokémon the Series: Sun & Moon, was the first season to air and was first broadcast as a sneak peek on December 5, 2016.
 Pokémon began its regular broadcast on May 12, 2017.

 On August 12, 2017, Disney XD premiered a reboot of DuckTales.
-In 2018, through a series of promos and news announcements, Disney announced that four of Disney XD's original series (those being Star vs. the Forces of Evil, Milo Murphy's Law, DuckTales, and Big Hero 6: The Series) would be moving their premieres over to Disney Channel, while Disney XD would continue to air re-runs.
-In 2020, DuckTales and Big Hero 6: The Series were both moved back to Disney XD for their final seasons, which both ended in 2021.
+In 2018, through a series of promos and news announcements, Disney announced that four of Disney XD's original series (those being Star vs. the Forces of Evil, Milo Murphy's Law, DuckTales, and Big Hero 6: The Series) would be moving their premieres over to Disney Channel, while Disney XD would continue to air reruns.
+In 2020, DuckTales and Big Hero 6: The Series both returned to Disney XD for their final seasons, both of which ended in 2021.

 Programming

 Disney XD's schedule consists largely of animated and live-action programs aimed at pre-teens and young teenagers.
 Disney XD content is a mixture of former original series as well as programs inherited from sister network Disney Channel.
-In addition to full-length live-action and animated original series, the channel also debuts short series similar to those seen on Disney Channel during commercial breaks (such as Two More Eggs), which serve as filler for programs scheduled to end during the half-hour and last usually around one to three minutes.
+In addition to full-length live-action and animated original series, the channel also airs short series similar to those seen on Disney Channel during commercial breaks (such as Two More Eggs), which serve as filler for programs scheduled to end during the half-hour and last usually around one to three minutes.

-In addition, Disney XD airs original made-for-TV movies from Disney Channel and theatrically released feature films.
+In addition, Disney XD airs Disney Channel Original Movies and theatrically released feature films.

-Unlike Disney Channel (and similarly, fellow sister network Disney Junior)—whose advertising comes in the form of program promotions, underwriter sponsorships, and interstitials for Disney films, home video, and game releases produced by the channel—Disney XD operates as an advertiser-supported service running traditional television commercials in addition to promotions for the channel's shows.
+Unlike Disney Channel (and similarly, fellow sister network Disney Jr.), whose advertising comes in the form of program promotions, underwriter sponsorships, and interstitials for Disney films, home video, and game releases produced by the channel, Disney XD operates as an advertiser-supported service running traditional television commercials in addition to promotions for the channel's shows.

 Sports

 Sister network ESPN has produced sports-oriented content for Disney XD; for a period, the channel produced an interstitial program known as the SportsCenter High-5, which featured a countdown of sports highlights.
 As part of a deal with ESPN, Disney XD carried coverage of the 2018 Overwatch League as part of its D|XP block.

 In 2019, Disney XD began to air the NFL's Pro Bowl, in a simulcast alongside ESPN and ABC.

-In March 2023, the channel participated in another sports broadcast as part of its NHL coverage, with Disney Channel and Disney XD airing a 3D animated, Big City Greens-themed presentation of a game.
+In March 2023, the channel participated in another sports broadcast as part of ESPN's NHL coverage, with Disney Channel and Disney XD airing a 3D animated, Big City Greens-themed presentation of a game.